ElvisKosz/MathEngine/README.md

 # MathEngine

-This is a math bideo edddeting software.
+This is a math video edddeting software.